university-of-york/uoy-config-funnelback-courses/README.md

 * [OpenAPI Documentation](https://swagger.io/docs/specification/)

 ### Testing
-The York-uni-courses collection has two profiles, for 'Live' and 'Preview'.
+The `york-uni-courses` collection has two profiles, for 'Live' and 'Preview'.
 The preview profile can be used for testing purposes.
 For details on how to deploy files to the preview profile, see 'Deployment'.

 ### Deployment
-Deployment of configuration files to Funnelback cannot be done programmatically, and must be done using the web interface.
+Deployment of configuration files to Funnelback cannot be done programmatically, and must be done using the [web interface](https://york.funnelback.co.uk/search/admin).

 While logged in to the Funnelback admin console, find the *york-uni-courses* collection and select 'Browse Collection Configuration Files'.
 From here you will see a list of configuration files for each profile.
 In order to publish a configuration file to Live,